Happy New Year!

 About RSI Security

-RSI is the nation’s premier information security and compliance provider dedicated to helping organizations achieve risk-management success.
+RSI Security is the nation’s premier information security and compliance provider dedicated to helping organizations achieve risk-management success.
 We work with some of the world’s leading companies, institution and governments to ensure the safety of their information and their compliance with applicable regulation.
 We also are a security and compliance software ISV and stay at the forefront of innovative tools to save assessment time, increase compliance and provide additional safeguard assurance.
 With a unique blend of software based automation and managed services, RSI can assist all sizes of organizations in managing IT governance, Risk management and compliance efforts (GRC).